International Finance Centre (Hong Kong): Two International Finance Centre

+Engineers use outrigger trusses tied to eight large composite perimeter columns to address concerns of office workers about working in high-rise buildings after September 11 attack.
+According to Hong Kong building regulations, high-rises must incorporate refuge floors at 25-floor intervals for emergency evacuation.
+Placing the outriggers in these unoccupied floors allows structural designers to provide the building with the required resistance against lateral movements without sacrificing lettable space.

-The highrise is designed to accommodate financial institutions.
-For example, the Hong Kong Monetary Authority (HKMA) is located at the 55th floor.
+The highrise is designed to accommodate financial institutions For example, the Hong Kong Monetary Authority (HKMA) is located at the 55th floor.
 It is equipped with advanced telecommunications, raised floors for flexible cabling management, and nearly column-free floor plans.
 The building expects to accommodate up to 15,000 people.
 It is one of relatively few buildings in the world equipped with double-deck elevators.

-The 55th, 56th, and the 77th to 88th floors were bought by the HKMA for HK$3.7 billion in 2001.
+Floor numbers 55, 56, 77 and 88 were bought by the HKMA for HK$3.7 billion in 2001.
 An exhibition area, currently containing an exhibit of Hong Kong's monetary history, and a library of the Hong Kong Monetary Authority Information Centre occupy the 55th floor, and are open to the public during office hours.

 Despite common practice for owners to allow naming buildings after its important tenants, the owners decided not to allow renaming of the building.

-Current office tenants include Banco Santander, Baring Private Equity Asia, BGC Partners, Blackstone Group, BNP Paribas, China Universal Asset Management, Citadel, Coatue Management, DST Advisors, E Fund Management, Hillhouse Capital, Hony Capital, Investec Asset Management, Jefferies, Lazard, Lexington Partners, Millennium Management, Nomura, Sidley Austin LLP, Silver Lake, UBS and Warburg Pincus.
+Current office tenants include Banco Santander, Baring Private Equity Asia, BGC Partners, Blackstone Group, BNP Paribas, China Universal Asset Management, Citadel, Coatue Management, DST Advisors, E Fund Management, Hillhouse Capital, Hony Capital, Investec Asset Management, Jefferies, Lazard, Lexington Partners, Millennium Management, Nomura, Sidley Austin LLP, Silver Lake, State Street Bank & Trust Company, UBS and Warburg Pincus.

 Four Seasons Hotel Hong Kong

-The Four Seasons Hotel is a luxury hotel that was built near the ifc One and Two.
+The Four Seasons Hotel is a luxury hotel that was built near IFC One and Two.
 It was completed and opened in October 2005.
 The 206 m (674 ft), 60-storey oceanfront hotel is the only Four Seasons Hotel in Hong Kong.
 The hotel has 399 guest suites, and 519 serviced apartments.
 Amenities include a French restaurant Caprice and spa.

 IFC Mall

-It is an 74,000 sqm, 4-storey luxury shopping mall, with many luxury retail brands and wide variety of restaurants.
+The IFC Mall is an 74,000 sqm, 4-storey luxury shopping mall, with many luxury retail brands and a wide variety of restaurants.
 Anchored by Lane Crawford, PALACE Cinema (part of Broadway Circuit), and C!ty'super, the first official Apple Store was also located in this mall (a 3-storey flagship store in Hong Kong).
-In May 2018, the first Shake Shack restaurant was opened in the mall.
+In May 2018, the first Shake Shack restaurant in Hong Kong was opened in the mall.